Bring your C++ Application to the Web with Web Assembly

 <script src="ssimulacra.js"></script>

-We don't need to import the Web Assembly file because the way Emscripten created the corresponding JavaScript file for us means that the import will be taken care of for us automatically.
+We don’t need to import the Web Assembly file separately.
+Emscripten’s generated JavaScript file handles the import automatically.

 Pro tip: To use Web Assembly streaming, for faster load times, the HTTP server that you use should have the appropriate